 How do I know a diamond is a diamond?

 Genuine diamond is typically cold to the touch and will not gather moisture if you breathe on it.
-Although most people would not be able to differentiate between a diamond and moissanite with the naked eye, it is always a good idea to consult a gemmologist for an expert opinion.
+Although most people would not be able to differentiate between a diamond and moissanite with the naked eye, it is always a good idea to consult a gemmologist for an expert opinion and then shop your best online diamond stores.

 Thanks to its similarity in appearance when used in engagement rings, moissanite is often mistaken for diamond in a ring setting, in spite of the fact that the stones are not the same.
 An expert may be able to identify the stone correctly, however, moissanite is easily substituted for diamond, and it is always recommended to check to be sure.